pgvector/pgvector/README.md

 #### Can I store vectors with different dimensions in the same column?

 You can use the `vector` type (instead of `vector(3)`).
-However, you can only create indexes on rows with the same number of dimensions (using [partial indexing](https://www.postgresql.org/docs/current/indexes-partial.html) on an [expression](https://www.postgresql.org/docs/current/indexes-expressional.html)).
+However, you can only create indexes on rows with the same number of dimensions (using [expression](https://www.postgresql.org/docs/current/indexes-expressional.html) and [partial](https://www.postgresql.org/docs/current/indexes-partial.html) indexing).

 ```sql
 CREATE INDEX ON items USING hnsw ((embedding::vector(3)) vector_l2_ops) WHERE (model_id = 123);